lucachr/nitrogen/README.md

     go get -d PACKAGE
 ```

-Then start nitrogen with '-i' (--install).
+Then, from the package root, start nitrogen with '-i' (--install).

 ```
     nitrogen -i